 Dollar Shave Club

-The result is a clever twist on the explainer video process that not only builds authority and trust in the brand, but also delivers a ton of hands on, practical tips for how your company can use all the features of Slack.
+The result is a clever twist on the startup video that not only builds authority and trust in the brand, but also delivers a ton of practical tips for how your company can use all the features of Slack.
 Genius.